Flower Care Guide – Therese’s Florist Newry

 It’s important to note that different species and varieties of a flower will have varying or individual requirements specific to it.
 The following guidelines are a general best practice that we, as one of the leading Florists in Newry, are happy to recommend.

 Flowers delivered in a hand-tied bouquet

 - There is no need to untie the bouquet.
-All you do, is add water as required.
-Use the bottom of the ribbon bow as an water level indicator.
+All you do is add water as required.
+Use the bottom of the ribbon bow as a water level indicator.
 As with any hand-tied bouquet, there is a risk of water leakage.
-So we advise you place something underneath the flowers to prevent damage on furniture or fittings.
+So we advise you to place something underneath the flowers to prevent damage on furniture or fittings.
 A table mat or similar is ideal.

 - Keep the flowers away from direct sunshine and any other heat sources in your home e.g. cooking appliances or electrical appliances that generate heat.

 - Once you’ve had the flowers for 2-3 days, you should follow the same guidelines as described Gift Wrapped section below.

 Flowers delivered gift-wrapped

 - Take your flowers to the sink and remove the packaging.
 Now you can trim the stems.

 - Have your vase ready but first ensure that it is well cleaned, this will help avoid spreading any bacteria to your flowers.

 - Now you can cut about 1 cm from the ends of the stems.
 Cut the stems at an angle to help each stem absorb water.